jayxml/ud-datascience-p2/README.md

   (3) Visit the web app by going to http://0.0.0.0:3001/

 ## 5. Licensing, authors, acknowledgements <a name="licensing"></a>
-  Must give credit to Figure 8 for the data.
+  Must give credit to [Appen](https://appen.com/) (formerly Figure 8) for the data.
+  Many thanks to [UDacity](https://learn.udacity.com/) for the Data Science nanodegree program